NithinKuruba/tech-docs/OpenID/session-logout.md

 The Logout Token may contain either `sid` or `sub`.
 If `sid` is excluded then all the sessions identified by `sub` and `iss` are logged out.

+The `nonce` claim is prohibited from being added to Logout Token as this can prevent attackers from reusing Logout Token as an ID Token.